A miscarriage is the loss of a baby before the 20th week of pregnancy

 Progestin may be another therapy that can help reduce the risk of miscarriage in women with a history of recurrent miscarriages.

-If you have repeated miscarriages, ask your doctor for a complete medical evaluation to determine the cause.
+If you have repeated miscarriages, ask your doctor about a complete medical evaluation, including genetic analysis, to determine the cause.

 If you have experienced a miscarriage or the loss of a child for any reason, it is important for you to understand that grief is a very individual experience.
 There is no right or wrong way to grieve.
 However, it is also a process made up of several stages, and while you may skip or repeat certain phases, it is helpful to understand what they are.